 3.3.4 Regulated investments are preferred over unregulated investments when all other characteristics are comparable.

 3.3.5 Investments that are covered by readily available data sources are preferred over similar investments for which limited coverage is available when all other characteristics are comparable.

 3.3.6 A prudent due diligence process is used to make decisions regarding the use of proprietary versus non-proprietary products, and separately managed versus commingled accounts.

 3.3.7 Decisions regarding rollover advice are made in accordance with fiduciary duties of loyalty and care.

-Practice 4.1 - Periodic reviews compare investment performance against appropriate market and peer group benchmarks and overall portfolio objectives.
+Practice 4.1 - Conduct periodic reviews of investment performance against appropriate market and peer group benchmarks, and overall objectives for the portfolio.

 4.1.1 Investment performance of the overall portfolio is compared against an appropriate benchmark and evaluated in the context of portfolio objectives.